SzBenedek2006/RIG-Linux/README.md

 ## Dependencies
 You need to have `clang` `make` `git` installed on your GNU/Linux machine.
-Also you have to have libpng installed. i only had issues with it on Fedora, I will fix and document it in a future release.
+Also you have to have `libpng` installed.
+On Fedora you also need `libpng-devel`.

 ## How to download and build